datawire/ambassador-docs/docs/cloud/latest/developer-portal/migration.md

 # Migrate your old Dev Portal to the Cloud

-In this guide we'll give you everything you need to perform a canary rollout in your own cluster using GitOps best practices, but without needing to write lots of YAML!
+In this guide we'll guide you on how to migrate your old Dev Portal to Ambassador Cloud.

 <div class="docs-article-toc">
 <h3>Contents</h3>